 We understand that having anxiety issues can be very difficult to cope with, and the last thing that you want is to find arranging your insurances stressful.
-Our Managing Director Kathryn has made it well known in the insurance world, that she has anxiety, that she had struggles getting insurance, and now works to establish fairer practices for people with mental health issues.
+I have made it well known in the insurance world, that I have anxiety, that I struggled to get insurance, and it's a big reason as to why we fight to establish fairer practices for people with mental health issues.

 Things we need to know:

 Life insurance for people with a generalised anxiety disorder may be available at standard terms provided that your anxiety is well controlled through medication and/or therapy and there have been no recent suicide attempts.
 If you are on strong medication for your anxiety, have had psychiatric treatment, any in-patient hospital treatment, any history of self-harm or any significant time off work, your application for life insurance may be accepted at non-standard terms (premium increase).